dmitriyshub/dmitriyshub/README.md

 - 🌱 I’m currently learning Kubernetes

-- ❓ Ask me about anything related to DevOps and Blockchain technologies
+- ❓ Ask me about anything related to DevOps

 - ⚡ Fun fact: I keep night shift swithed on at all times

--  :atom:	Miss You !
+- 😞 **Miss you** :atom:

 </td><td valign="top" width="50%">